 Type 1 Gaucher disease is the most common of the 3 types of Gaucher disease.
 It is genetic, meaning it’s passed down through families.
 If both parents are carriers of a defective chromosome, there is a chance their child will have Gaucher disease.

 Symptoms can be very different from person to person, even within the same family, and they can occur at any age.
 Some patients might not experience symptoms until adulthood.

 Because type 1 Gaucher disease is rare and its symptoms can look similar to those in other disorders, healthcare professionals may have difficulty diagnosing it accurately.
 And, because the disease can progress at varying rates, diagnosis may also be delayed because symptoms might not appear right away.

 To confirm a diagnosis, your doctor will likely run a blood test, which is used to measure glucocerebrosidase activity.
 Your doctor may also perform DNA analysis to see if there is a gene variation.
 DNA-based testing of a blood sample can identify variations, or mutations, in the gene responsible for the production of glucocerebrosidase.

 Talking with other people who understand some of the challenges associated with being a type 1 Gaucher patient based on first-hand experience can give you ways to learn about type 1 Gaucher disease and build a support network.
 The following organizations offer a variety of resources and opportunities to get involved in the rare disease community.

-Shire provides funding to the below organization in support of efforts that include, but are not limited to: research, education, meetings/events and support.
+Shire provides funding to the below organizations in support of efforts that include, but are not limited to: research, education, meetings/events and support.

 A rare disease umbrella organization that provides advocacy, research, education and patient services in the US.
 See how they help and find out how you can get involved.